The entry requirements listed here are our typical offer for this course. They should be used as a general guide.

 Degree and/or experience

-The MA is open both to second language teachers who have teaching experience and to those who have little or no teaching experience.
-Depending on the amount of teaching experience you have, you will follow one of two pathways through the MA, each of which is designed to cater to the needs and interests of either experienced or inexperienced teachers.
+The MA is open to both English language teachers who have teaching experience and to those who have little or no teaching experience.
+Depending on the amount of experience you have, you will follow one of two pathways through the MA, each of which is designed to cater to the needs and interests of either experienced or inexperienced teachers.

 Applicants should normally have an undergraduate honours degree (usually at 2:1 level or above) or equivalent in a relevant subject area, for example English language, literature, education, foreign languages and media.